alexzhangs/shadowsocks-manager/README.md

     Refer to the doc:
     [Setting up Django and your web server with uWSGI and nginx](https://uwsgi.readthedocs.io/en/latest/tutorials/Django_and_nginx.html)

+1. HTTPS (Optional)

+    It is strongly recommended that you use the SSL certificates to secure the web server.

 ## Differences from the alternation: [shadowsocks/shadowsocks-manager](https://github.com/shadowsocks/shadowsocks-manager)